FreeCAD/FreeCAD-documentation/wiki/Macro_at_Startup.md

 ### Integrate into FreeCAD startup

 First create a new folder in your user \'Mod\' folder, let\'s say called \'MacroStartup\'.
 Copy the modified macro into this newly created folder and rename it with a \'.py\' extension if this isn\'t yet the case (notice that if you develop the macro by yourself, it can be named with \'.py\' extension also in the \'Macro\' folder so that you don\'t need to rename when copying).
-Finally create in the same folder a file called \'InitGui.py\' which contains the following code   *
+Finally create in the same folder a file called \'InitGui.py\' which contains the following code:

-    def runStartupMacros(name)   *
+    def runStartupMacros(name):
         # Do not run when NoneWorkbench is activated because UI isn't yet completely there
-        if name != "NoneWorkbench"   *
+        if name != "NoneWorkbench":
             # Run macro only once by disconnecting the signal at first call
             FreeCADGui.getMainWindow().workbenchActivated.disconnect(runStartupMacros)